xaedes/brace_lang/README.md

 # brace_lang

-Simple language with open and close braces to use { or }, use \{ or \}. to use \, use \\. other backslashes are interpreted as normal backslashes, i.e. \4 is the character '\\' followed by the character '4'.
-Open braces are automatically closed when reaching end-of-text.
+A simple language with {open and close} braces.
+You can parse brace groups and evaluate them however you want.

 examples:
 - "Hello {name}!"
 - "{attr} of {name}: {name.{attr}.value}"
 - "This is an open brace: \\{"
-- "Missing close bracket will be automatically inserted: {name"
+- "Missing close brace will be automatically inserted: {name"

-The language will parse bracket groups which you can then evaluate as you wish.
+The language will parse brace groups which you can then evaluate as you wish.
 An example for formating string as suggested in above examples is given in format_string.py:

 ```python3